Alamat (band): 2023-present: Isapuso, solo concerts

 On June 14, 2023, Alamat released the first single from their then-upcoming album Isapuso (lit.
 'Take to Heart'), "Day and Night".
 The song used a mix of Cebuano, English, and Tagalog, and was co-written by Therese Villarante-Langit, a famed Vispop songwriter.
 On November 3, Alamat released another single from the album, "Dagundong" (lit.
 'Rumbling').
 The following day, on November 4, the group released their first full-length album, Isapuso.

 Joey Dizon of Rappler gave Isapuso 3.5 stars out of 5.
 In his review, he described the album as a "well-crafted product" boasting "sonic urgency" and sophistication that was rather uncommon to P-pop.
 Dizon wrote, "Arguably, though the group made immediate waves with their first few singles and established themselves as a hardworking unit – with the completion of last year's Pasulong EP and a continuous live ethic – I find that Isapuso is a stronger, more focused release that can finally catch the attention of non-fans of the P-pop movement like myself[...]," and concluded that "these kids are definitely alright."

 On December 1, 2023, Alamat held their first solo concert, Dagundong, at the New Frontier Theater in Quezon City, Philippines.
 In June 2024, they performed at the Mist Music Festival in Toronto, Canada.

 Alamat graced the cover of Metroscene Mags November 2024 issue, modeling traditional Filipino garments reimagined by local designers.
 On December 6, Alamat held their second solo concert, Ragasa (lit.
 'Rush'), at the New Frontier Theater.
-At the concert, the group performed a new version of their debut song "Kbye", as well as an unreleased song called "Champorado" (Note: The title refers to a sweet chocolate rice porridge in Philippine cuisine.), among other numbers.
+At the concert, the group performed a new version of their debut song "Kbye", as well as an unreleased song called "Champorado", (Note: The title refers to a sweet chocolate rice porridge in Philippine cuisine.) among other numbers.
 Each member had a solo performance.
 At Ragasa, the group revealed the title of their upcoming album, Destino (lit.
 'Destination').
 At the MassKara Festival, the group announced that they would release "LuzViMinda", the title track from Destino, on November 7 and the album itself on November 21.
+Destino received a favorable review from the British music magazine The Line of Best Fit, with writer Julienne Loreto praising it for "providing depth and beauty without sacrificing fun".
+The album was given a score of 8/10.

+Alamat had two songs on the soundtrack of the mystery thriller series Hell University, which premiered in February 2026: "LuzViMinda", as well as a cover of "Yugto" (lit.
+'Stage') by Rico Blanco.
+In July, it was announced that Alamat will perform at the A Festival in Paris in October, making them the first P-pop group to perform in France.